 The course covers choosing, installing and maintaining your kiln; kiln safety; how a kiln heats up, how we measure it with thermocouples and cones, and how we control it with the kiln controller; what happens to clays and glazes during the firing; how best to load your kiln and when to unload it; and firing faults, their prevention and cure.

-The course doesn’t deal with defunct technology such as kiln sitters or kilns controlled manually through dials.
+The course doesn’t deal with older technology such as kiln sitters or kilns controlled manually through dials.

 What will I achieve?